paulo3011/opendatafrombrasil/checklist.md

 The write up describes a logical approach to this project under the following scenarios:

-- [pending] The data was increased by 100x.
+- [ok] The data was increased by 100x.
-- [pending] The pipelines would be run on a daily basis by 7 am every day.
+- [ok] The pipelines would be run on a daily basis by 7 am every day.
-- [pending] The database needed to be accessed by 100+ people.
+- [ok] The database needed to be accessed by 100+ people.

 ### Defending Decisions

-[pending] The choice of tools, technologies, and data model are justified well.
+[ok] The choice of tools, technologies, and data model are justified well.

 ## Execution